devbisme/myhdl-resources/README.md

 ## Tutorials

 - [MyHDL Reference Manual](http://docs.myhdl.org/en/stable/) -
-The go-to place for the MyHDL language.
+The go-to document for the MyHDL language.

 - [Hello World](http://myhdl.org/docs/examples/helloworld.html) -
 Shows how a demonstrator design that was originally coded in VHDL can be done in MyHDL.